Garret Anderson: Anaheim Angels

+The Angels selected Anderson in the fourth round of the 1990 MLB draft.
+He signed with the Angels rather than enroll at Fresno State.
+He began the 1992 season with the Class A Palm Springs Angels and batted .323 before being promoted to the AA Midland Angels.
+In 1993, he played for the AAA Vancouver Canadians and returned there to begin the 1994 season.

-Anderson was selected by the California Angels in the fourth round of the 1990 MLB Draft and made his major league debut on July 27, 1994.
+Anderson made his major league debut on July 27, 1994.
 He had two hits in four at bats in that game, recording his first career hit on a single to right field off Oakland Athletics pitcher Ron Darling in the bottom of the third inning.
-He appeared in only five games with the Angels in 1994, getting five hits in 13 at bats.
+He appeared in five games with the Angels in 1994, getting five hits in 13 at bats.

-In 1995, he was called up to the team on April 26 and spent the rest of the year in the majors.
+In 1995, Anderson was called up to the major leagues on April 26 and spent the rest of the year in the majors.
 He hit his first career home run on June 13 against Kevin Tapani of the Minnesota Twins.
+He was named the American League Player of the Month for July 1995, after batting .410 with 22 runs scored and 31 runs batted in (RBIs) in 25 games played.
 He batted .321 in 106 games with 16 home runs and 69 RBIs, and finished second in the Rookie of the Year voting to Marty Cordova of the Twins.
 From that point forward, Anderson became a mainstay in the Angels lineup.
 Over the next eight seasons, he accumulated at least 600 at bats every year, breaking 90 RBIs and 20 home runs five times while compiling a batting average near .300.

-While Anderson hit a career-high 35 home runs in 2000, he drew few walks.
-He became only the second player to conclude a 30-homer season with more homers than walks (35 HR, 24 BB), joining Iván Rodríguez (35–24 in 1999); the dubious feat has since been duplicated by Alfonso Soriano (39–23 in 2002), Javy López (43–33 in 2003), José Guillén (31–24 in 2003), Joe Crede (30–28 in 2006) and Ryan Braun (34–29 in 2007).
+Anderson hit a career-high 35 home runs in 2000.

-In 2002, when the Angels won their first World Series championship, Anderson finished fourth in the Most Valuable Player voting after compiling a .306 average with 29 home runs and 123 runs batted in, including a 3-run double in the third inning of Game 7 which would turn out to be the series-winning hit.
+In 2002, when the Angels won their first World Series championship, Anderson finished fourth in the Most Valuable Player voting after compiling a .306 average with 29 home runs and 123 RBIs, including a three-run double in the third inning of Game 7 which would turn out to be the series-winning hit.
 Anderson also scored a career-high 93 runs; however, the fact that he never scored 100 in a season was a result of his main weakness as a player - an inability to draw walks and achieve a high on-base percentage.
 Anderson had a similarly strong performance in 2003, and was named an American League All-Star.
-That All-Star weekend, he stole the show by becoming the Home Run Derby Champion and voted the Most Valuable Player in the All-Star Game, the first player to win both since Cal Ripken Jr. in 1991.
+That All-Star weekend, he became the Home Run Derby Champion and voted the Most Valuable Player in the All-Star Game, the first player to win both since Cal Ripken Jr. in 1991.
 In 2002 and 2003, Anderson tied for the American League lead in doubles with Nomar Garciaparra and Vernon Wells, respectively.